SAP/fosstars-rating-core/docs/oss/security/netty/netty-tcnative.md

 1. Does it belong to Apache?
 No
 1. Does it belong to Eclipse?
 No
 1. Is it supported by a company?
-No
+Yes

+### Project activity

+Score: 3.55, confidence is 10.0 (max), importance is 0.5 (medium)

+The score evaluates how active a project is.
+It's based on number of commits and contributors in the last 3 months.

+22 commits in the last 3 months results to 3.38 points 2 contributors increase the score value from 3.38 to 3.55

+The sub-score uses 2 features:

+1. Number of commits in the last three months: 22
+1. Number of contributors in the last three months: 2

 ### Project popularity

-Score: 0.31, confidence is 10.0 (max), importance is 0.5 (medium)
+Score: 0.33, confidence is 10.0 (max), importance is 0.5 (medium)

 The score is based on number of stars and watchers.
 Here is how a number of stars contributes to the score: